 Links to resources for setting up a Kubernetes environment

-This page provides links to installation information for Kubernetes platforms.
+If you decide to manage your own production system, this page provides links to installation information for Kubernetes platforms.
 For Lightbend technologies, You will also need a command line interface (CLI), such as

 oc on workstations that will have access to manipulate cluster objects.